plexus/inkscape-slides/README.md

 busybox httpd -f -p 4567
 ```

-(If you don't have Ruby or Busybox install try any of these
+(If you don't have Ruby or Busybox try any of these
 [million other oneliners](https://gist.github.com/willurd/5720255))

 Now open